yarnpkg/berry/packages/plugin-compat/extra/README.md

 There are two layers of caching applied.
 First, if a patch already exists in the `patches` directory, then the diff is used instead of building and calculating a fresh diff.
 Second, the "before" and "after" states created during builds are saved and reused to skip future builds.

-The cache and other temporary files used by the generator are store in `<tmp>/yarn-compat-gen-patches/`, where `<tmp>` is the system temporary directory.
-This directory can be changed by setting `GEN_PATCHES_BASE_DIR` environment variable to an absolute path.
+The cache and other temporary files used by the generator are stored in `<tmp>/yarn-compat-gen-patches/`, where `<tmp>` is the system temporary directory.
+This directory can be changed by setting the `GEN_PATCHES_BASE_DIR` environment variable to an absolute path.
 The caches for each package are isolated under sub-directories.

 When running the generator scripts, one or more semver ranges can be given as additional arguments.
 In that case, when generating any slice whose range overlaps with the given ranges, the cached patches and builds are not reused and a fresh patch is generated.